Grants are for projects that show clear potential to advance financial literacy in Australia.

 We seek proposals that:

-- work to improve the financial literacy and money skills of Australians, and/or
+- work to improve the financial literacy and money skills of Australians and improve future financial literacy programs.

-The kinds of projects that could be funded include:
+The kinds of projects that are funded include:

 - program innovation (e.g. pilots with potential to be scaled-up after evaluation)

 - program evaluation (e.g. program improvement, outcome assessment)